-Unlike a jockstrap which has two elasticized straps from the groin that pass between the legs and go around the buttocks of each leg to the waist belt, a dance belt is usually either full seat or thong.
+Unlike a jockstrap (which are not apparently in use much now days) which have two elasticized straps from the groin that pass between the legs and go around the buttocks of each leg to the waist belt, a dance belt is usually either full seat or thong.

 Full seat means that just like a pair of undies, the whole of the buttocks are covered with material – it covers the whole seat of the bum.

 A thong dance belt has one elasticized strap that attaches to the groin, fitting between the bum cheeks and attaches to the middle back of the belt.